 Power corrupts, and it seems like it corrupts the meek and good-natured quicker than everyone, given half a chance.
-Before too long, that nice person with a cheerful greeting and understanding ear for all will turn into a dictator, their ego completely out of control as a result of their new responsibilities and being given their chance to make a mark and implement all their good ideas.
+When given even a slight hint of increased authority, before too long even the nicest person with a cheerful greeting and understanding ear for all will turn into a dictator, their ego completely out of control as a result of their new responsibilities and being given their chance to make a mark and implement all their good ideas.
 In the name of 'efficiency', they'll create countless petty and pedantic rules for all to follow — all of which will be staggeringly inefficient, considering the place ran smoothly before without them and that their implementation only slows things down.
-And don't even think of trying to circumvent them — the new boss have developed a sadistic streak which will lead them into enthusiastically punishing even the slightest infraction of those rules in a fashion that is completely out of proportion to the offense.
+And don't even think of trying to circumvent them — the new boss will have developed a sadistic streak which will lead them into enthusiastically punishing even the slightest infraction of those rules in a fashion that is completely out of proportion to the offense.
 Some sort of ranking or points allocation system which is just designed to irritate their co-workers and stimulate inferiority complexes will probably be implemented.
 They'll also plunge deep into full-blown paranoia, convinced that everyone is plotting against them.
 Even the character's fashion sense will most likely be altered to emphasize their new workplace-fascist mindset.
 Everyone will be shocked by the drastic change in their friend, but any attempts to talk them down will be rebuked, and the person who tried to talk them down will usually be summarily fired.

 They've become Drunk With Power.